TOD in Statute and Regulation

 - Identify infrastructure needs associated with the eligible project; and

 - Include private-sector participation.

 Moreover, previous federal transit law (49 U.S.C. §5301 et. seq.) references transit-oriented development in select places:

 - SAFETEA-LU created a Center for Transit-Oriented Development to develop standards and definitions for transit-oriented development adjacent to public transportation facilities; system planning guidance, performance criteria, and modeling techniques for metropolitan planning agencies and public transportation agencies to maximize ridership through land use planning and adjacent development; and research support and technical assistance to public transportation agencies, metropolitan planning agencies, and other persons regarding transit-oriented development;

-- Section 1117 of SAFETEA-LU the Transportation, Community and System Preservation Program makes transit-oriented development plans and capital projects eligible for federal funding, and gives priority consideration to state and local preservation of development plans, including transit-oriented development plans;
+- Section 1117 of SAFETEA-LU the Transportation, Community and System Preservation Program made transit-oriented development plans and capital projects eligible for federal funding, and gave priority consideration to state and local preservation of development plans, including transit-oriented development plans.